Zydak/Vulkan-Path-Tracer/README.md

 - Roughness factor on glass surface ranging from 0 to 1.
 ![glassRougness](./Gallery/materialShowcase/glassRougness.png)

 - Index of refraction (IOR) factor on glass surface ranging from 1 to 2.
-Determines how much the path of light is bent.
+Determines how much the path of light is bent during refraction.
 ![IOR](./Gallery/materialShowcase/ior.png)

 # List Of Features
 - Complex Materials
-  - Albedo, Metallic and Roughness Textures
+  - Diffuse, Metallic and Roughness Textures
   - Transparent materials with IOR
   - Emissive Objects
 - Editor